APM-Reports/jury-data/README.md

 - defendant_name
   - The first defendant's name as it appeared on the indictment in the court records
 - cause_number
-  - Each cause number is structured like `YEAR-TRAIL NUMBER`.
+  - Each cause number is structured like `YEAR-TRIAL NUMBER`.
 This is the number used by the state court system to track trials.
 Re-trials were assigned the same cause number so we added brackets to cause numbers to differentiate between different trials under the same cause number.
 - state_strikes
   - Boolean, did the state use all its peremptory strikes.
 - defense_strikes